brianpursley/TestServer/README.md

 ```shell
 nc localhost 5000
 ```

-The server will function as an echo server, except if you send `\test`, which will trigger it to send an `RST` packet.

 kubectl port-forward cannot handle RST packets, causing the port forwarding session to terminate, even though the server is still running and able to processing additional connections.
 ```shell